-In some more unusual cases, asset-rich borrowers may look to use bridging finance as an alternative to a traditional mortgage, although the higher interest rates and associated fees normally mean that this is not a sensible use for most potential borrowers.
+In some more unusual cases, asset-rich borrowers may look to use bridging finance as an alternative to a traditional mortgage, although the higher interest rates and associated arrangement fees and costs can mean this might not be the right choice for every potential borrower.
 Bridging finance companies are reliant on their appeal as a quick lending option, but this means that the costs involved for borrowers are higher and is why they should generally be treated as a short-term option.

 Understanding Bridging Loans

 What is important for any potential bridging loan customer is an understanding of the process and an awareness of their exit strategy.
 After all, in the vast majority of cases, a bridging loan is designed to be a short-term, not long-term funding solution.
 The application process itself is likely to be relatively simple, as this is one of the key selling points of bridging finance and other types of finance for property development.
 Normally, most borrowers will look to take out a bridging loan to buy a new property, sell their existing home (and repay the mortgage), and then take out a new mortgage on the new home, using the funds released from this borrowing to repay the higher rate bridging loan.

 Borrowers need to carefully assess all the stages of the process to minimise risk.
 After all, there is no guarantee that they will be able to successfully take out a mortgage on the new property, and this may be the way that they are looking to repay the bridging loan.
 This inability to repay borrowing could put the home itself at risk.
 If used correctly, however, a bridging loan can help to successfully unlock a purchase that would have otherwise been impossible.